Share this

 PLM may also give a complete view of supplier activities by providing a "single version of the truth" regarding items.
 Tracking and monitoring may be used for practically all aspects of compliance, including written, oral, photographic, and even GPS-location-stamped data for authenticity.
 By having a better understanding of compliance performance, companies can quickly adjust to changing demands, eliminate supply interruptions and manage risk.

-how-gosaas-eg&c-worksWhat are the top business processes which may be improved by compliance management?
+What are the top business processes which may be improved by compliance management?

 Companies need to assure regulatory compliance at every stage of product creation; from assessing chemicals and their potency within the product, through testing, storage, labeling, packaging, and product claims.
-It takes a lot of effort and money, however, it is very necessary as mistakes in compliance may have a significant financial and reputational impact on the product value.
+It takes a lot of effort and money, however, it is very necessary as mistakes in compliance may have a significant financial and reputation impact on the product value.

 Given below are some of the challenges that businesses face, which may be improved by compliance management.